dkorolev/tmp/README.md

 The idea behind `pls` is that if the user intends to have a `CMakeLists.txt` file, this user-provided `CMakeLists.txt` file will be kept.
 If not, then the user likely does not want `CMakeLists.txt`, so the "trivial" boilerplate `CMakeLists.txt` that is being created should be treated as ephemeral.
 Simplicity first is key.

+Also, by default `pls` looks into the root project directory and its `src/` subdirectory.
+Dirs beyond these two are non-standard, and require an explicit mention in `pls.json`, see below. `TODO(dkorolev):` Implement and test this.

 ### Dependency

 Now, let's use a trivial dependency.